-Connect the dots between GitHub, Jira, Slack, and other tools
+Connect the dots between GitHub, Jira/Linear, and Slack

 Get relevant metrics for every level of the engineering organization